-Weapon(s) Involved: ☐ None ☐ Yes (Please specify)
+Weapon(s) Involved: None ☐ Yes (Please specify)

 Repeat incident involving the same alleged aggressor?

 If yes, was the previous incident(s) against the same person?

 Witnesses (if applicable):

 Witness #1 Witness #2 Witness #3

 Name: Name: Name:

 Telephone: Telephone: Telephone:

 Actions Taken:

-Administration Notified

-☐ First Aid/Medical Aid was Req uired
+☐ Administration Notified☐ First Aid/Medical Aid was Rec uirod

-External Agencies/Stakeholders In volved:
+External Agencies/Stakeholders In

-☐ Ambulance
+☐ Ambulance voiveu.

-Doctor/Medical Practitioner
+☐ Doctor/Medical Practitioner

 □ Police Officer - Badge # Incident #

 ☐ Fire Department

-□ Union/Association
+☐ Union/Association

 ☐ None

 Details of Incident (Please describe what occurred before, during and aft er the incident):

 SECTION THREE: SIGNATURE AN D DISTRIBUTION

-I acknowledge that I have read the Work place Violence Policy and Administrative Procedures.
-I hereby certify that to the
+I acknowledge that I have read the Work Procedures Thereby certify that to the

 complete.
 I understand that making false

-or frivolous allegations is in violation of th is policy and is subject to disciplinary san nctions.
+or frivolous allegations is in violation of th

 Please print name if someone other than the employee completed the form:

 Signature of person making report: Date:

-Distribution:
+Distribution: Date

-The person completing this form is to dist
+The person completing this form is to dis tribute a copy to:

-The Principal or Supervisor/Manage
+The Principal or Supervisor/Manager on duty,

-2) The party reporting the complaint, a nd
+2) The party reporting the complaint, a

-3) Fax the report to the HRAS Departm ent at 905-576-1981
+3) Fax the report to the HRAS Departm

-Information Collection Authorization
+Information Collection Authorization nn